bytethm/trpc-agent-go/dsl/docs/EDITOR_INTERACTION.md

 Editor usage:

-- Run workflow test executions from the UI.
+- Run graph test executions from the UI.
 - Show per-node traces based on `events`.